wxyz-abcd/node-haxball/README.md

     - `gameStateExt`: room's extrapolated game state. returns null if game is not active. read-only.
     - `sdp`: current room's sdp value (only for client rooms). read-only.
     - `kickTimeout`: time between releasing and re-pressing the kick key (in milliseconds, defaults to `-1`). read-only.
+    - `config`: room's current roomConfig object. read-only.
     - `renderer`: room's current renderer object. read-only.
     - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation. read-only.
     - `activePlugins`: array of currently active plugins. this is used internally for callbacks. read-only.
-    - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between plugins. read-only.
+    - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between all addons. read-only.
+    - `libraries`: array of all available libraries.
+    - `librariesMap`: all available libraries mapped as `librariesMap[library.name] = library`, for optimized use to communicate between all addons. read-only.
     - `name`: current name of the room. read-only.
     - `link`: current url of the room. read-only.
     - `timeLimit`: the game's current time limit. read-only.